Dinas Powys: Education

-Dinas Powys has two primary schools, Dinas Powys Primary School (formed in 2015 by the amalgamation of Dinas Powys Infants' School and Murch Junior School) and St Andrews Major Church in Wales Primary School.
+The village has two primary schools: Dinas Powys Primary School (formed in 2015 by the amalgamation of Dinas Powys Infants' School and Murch Junior School) and St Andrews Major Church in Wales Primary School.

 The village has no secondary school of its own.
 It was previously home to one half of Penarth’s St Cyres School.
 The site was the smaller of the school's two campuses and was for pupils aged 11 to 14; the site for the older children was in Penarth.
 However, the Dinas Powys site closed in 2012, and was replaced by a single, larger redeveloped site in Penarth.